cullylarson/openinghours/readme.md

 Notice that each "set" of openingHours (i.e. separatored by `;`) get its own item in the result array.
 Each item in the array has 'openingHours' (the original openingHours string that produced the result) and `human` (the human-readable version of the openingHours string).

+### openingHoursToDetails

+Parses the openingHours string and produces a result as an object, rather than a human-readable string.
+Useful if you want to pull specific data out.
+It is used by the `openingHoursToHuman` function.
+It is not currently documented or directly tested (just indirectly by testing `openingHoursToHuman`).

 ## Options:

 Here are the default options.
 See [test/openingHoursToStr.test.js](openingHoursToStr.test.js) for examples.